-Chapte - Ž Recommendation Strength Quality of evidence Justification Remarks Rec urrer nt Pregnancy Loss A diagnosis of Recurrent Pregnancy Loss (RPL) could be considered after the loss of two or more pregnancies. / / / Conclusion The guideline development group (GDG) concludes to use the term Recurrent Pregnancy Loss. / / / Conclusion Pregnancy loss is a significant negative life event and the repetitive nature of RPL may intensify the grief experienced.
+Chapter Nr Recommendation Strength Quality of evidence Justification Remarks Recurrent Pregnancy Loss A diagnosis of Recurrent Pregnancy Loss (RPL) could be considered after the loss of two or more pregnancies. / / / Conclusion The guideline development group (GDG) concludes to use the term Recurrent Pregnancy Loss. / / / Conclusion Pregnancy loss is a significant negative life event and the repetitive nature of RPL may intensify the grief experienced.
 Studies have mostly focused on women, and there is a need for studies on the emotional impact of RPL on men.
-Clinicians and clinics should take the psychosocial needs of couples faced with RPL into account when offering and organizing care for these couples. / / / Conclusion RISK (FAC TOR AND HEALTH BEHAVIOR MODIFICATIONS 1 1 Women should be sensitively informed that the risk of pregnancy loss is lowest in women aged 20 to 35 years.
-Strong ⊕⊕○○ Although the evidence is of low quality (based on small but consistent observational studies), the GDG decided 1 2 Women should be informed that the risk of pregnancy loss rapidly increases after the age of 40.
-Strong ⊕⊕○○ to strongly recommend information provision on the topic.
+Clinicians and clinics should take the psychosocial needs of couples faced with RPL into account when offering and organizing care for these couples.
+1 / / Conclusion RISK FACTOR AND HEALTH BEHAVIOR MODIFICATIONS 1 1 Women should be sensitively informed that the risk of pregnancy loss is lowest in women aged 20 to 35 years.
+Strong ⊕⊕∎∎ Although the evidence is of low quality (based on small but loss is lowest in women aged 20 to 35 years.
+Although the evidence is of low quality (based on small but 1 2 Women should be informed that the risk of pregnancy loss rapidly increases after the age of 40.
+Strong ⊕⊕∎∎ strongly recommend information provision on the topic.
 1 3 Stress is associated with RPL, but couples should be informed that there is no evidence that stress is a direct cause of pregnancy loss.
-Strong ⊕000 This recommendation is based on a significant concern of couples, with only very low quality evidence on an association and no evidence for a causal relation
+Strong ⊕∎∎∎ This recommendation is based on a significant concern of couples, with only very low-quality evidence on an association and no evidence for a causal relation